forax/virtual-bean/README.md

 Also _interceptors_ can be unregistered using `unregisterInterceptor(annotation, interceptor)` allowing to dynamically add/remove pre and post snippet of codes.

-The beauty of all of this is that the separation of concern between the virtual bean, and the _implementor_ / _interceptor_ does not hinder performance, but actually helps
+The beauty of all of this is that the clean separation between the virtual bean, _implementors_ and _interceptors_ does not hinder performance, but actually helps
 - the implementation is fully lazy, if a method of the virtual bean is never called the runtime cost is zero